 Smithfield Market was set up by the Streets Commissioners on the site of the demolished Birmingham manor house, now the site of Moat Lane car park, deliberately to concentrate the town's various markets in one place and away from the streets of the town centre.
 Initially just an open space, a grand wholesale market building was constructed here from 1880.

 This grand neo-classical building was designed by Charles Edge, one of the architects of the Town Hall.
 A wide roadway led through the main entrance, which was some 5m wide by 8m high and built of stone and elaborate terracotta.

 Above the arch were two figures of Flora and Pomona, the Roman goddesses of flowers and fruit.
 Two massive wrought-iron gates filled the arch.
 In addition there were two side entrances with even higher arched gateways to allow for the passage of tall wagons.

-In 1897 the Smithfield pig market moved to Montague Street in nearby Bordesley ,conveniently close to Curzon Street station, and the cattle market followed in 1898.
-Smithfield was closed in the 1960s when the City Council began clearing the site for the construction for the Inner Ring Road, the Bull Ring indoor shopping centre and the new wholesale markets.
-The new wholesale market retains the name of Smithfield.
+In 1897 the Smithfield pig market moved to Montague Street in nearby Bordesley, conveniently close to Curzon Street station, and the cattle market followed in 1898.
+Smithfield was closed in the 1970s when the City Council began clearing the site for the construction for the Inner Ring Road, the Bull Ring indoor shopping centre and the new Wholesale Market which opened on Pershore Street in 1974.
+The new wholesale market retained the name of Smithfield.

 The origin of the name is unknown.
 However, it it probably a London import.
 By the 19th century London's Smithfield Market had become established as the largest meat market in the country.
 Known to have been existence by 1174, the origin of the London name is not clear either.
 However, in the introduction to the biography of Thomas à Becket written after 1174 by William Fitzstephen, one of his clerks, the author gives a description of contemporary London in which he describes Smithfield Market: